Sources

 5.3 Batch Processing of Record Sets

-When LTS obtains large sets of bibliographic records, LTS accepts the encoding levels of the records as part of the batch processing of the sets.
-LTS analyzes the record sets before ingest into Aleph and reviews the encoding levels of the records for accuracy and appropriateness.
+When MCS obtains large sets of bibliographic records, MCS accepts the encoding levels of the records as part of the batch processing of the sets.
+MCS analyzes the record sets before ingest into Aleph and reviews the encoding levels of the records for accuracy and appropriateness.
 When the records are enhanced by automated or individual actions, the encoding level will be modified only in exceptional situations.

 5.4 Categories of Federal Information Products